Hailey Bieber Offers Up A Twisted Take on Office Wear

 Now, you may be asking—where’s there twist?
 This is Hailey Bieber, after all, who often ventures out in public wearing no pants and barely there designs.
 Well, rest assured—the model’s see-through footwear choice would potentially raise a few eyebrows at your average 9 to 5.

 Upon first glance, you might decipher that Hailey opted to wear socks around her office.
 Or, perhaps she snapped the mirror selfie in between figuring out the type of shoe she wanted to round out her look with.
-In reality, the model is showing off The Row’s mesh “Sock” flats—a completely transparent, ballet-style piece that acts more like a second-skin covering than an actual shoe.
+In reality, the model is showing off Christopher Esber’s mesh “Minette Flats” in white—a completely transparent, ballet-style piece that acts more like a second-skin covering than an actual shoe.

-Jennifer Lawrence has championed the same style in the past, but Bieber’s pair are far more sheer than the actress’ favored black leather pair.
+Jennifer Lawrence has championed a similar style in the past, from The Row, but Bieber’s pair are far more sheer than the actress’ black leather pair.
 The Rhode entrepreneur’s version of office wear doesn’t exactly fit into the siren archetype that we witnessed from Bella Hadid.
 Although her tailored pieces do have a very ’90s feel, she doesn’t show off much skin as Hadid’s plunging button down or offer up a slight variation like Kidman’s cropped Oxford shirt.
 Bieber dares to propose something different: business up top, non-shoe down below.